QFinUWA/2022-Mean-Reversion-Team4/report.md

 To confirm the trend, our algorithm implements RSI as a trend confirmation indicator.
 Rather than using RSI to determine overbought and oversold signals like the Stochastic Oscillator, our algorithm uses it to determine the overall direction of the stock in the form of uptrends or downtrends.
 In terms of the RSI value, our algorithm treats below 50% as a downtrend and above 50% as an uptrend.

 If the Stochastic Oscillator is below 20% (indicating a stock is oversold), the RSI is above 50% (indicating an uptrend), and the price is below a 100-day exponential moving average, the algorithm waits for a buy trigger.
-If the RSI hits 40 or the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating overbought, the algorithms enters a long position on the stock.
+If the RSI hits 40% or the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating overbought, the algorithms enters a long position on the stock.

 The inverse is true for short positions.
 If the Stochastic Oscillator is above 80% (indicating a stock is overbought), the RSI is below 50% (indicating a downtrend), and the price is above at 100-day exponential moving average, the algorithm waits for a buy trigger.
-If the RSI hits 60 or the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating oversold, the algorithm enters a short position on the stock.
+If the RSI hits 60% or the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating oversold, the algorithm enters a short position on the stock.

+From any given position, the algorithm closes the position after the stock is determined to have reverted to the mean.
+This occurs for short positions when RSI hits 60% or the MACD crosses the signal line again.
+This occurs for short positions when RSI hits 40% or the MACD crosses the signal line again.

-### Stoploss and Profit Target
+### Stoploss

-The stoploss and profit target are implemented as the price points at which we should exit our trade.
-The formula for the stoploss (*SL*) and take profit (*TP*) at \begin{math}t=0\end{math} from when the position is entered depend on the hyperparamter *STOPLOSS* (set to 0.0025 for demonstrative purposes) and is as follows for shorting:
+The stoploss is implemented as the price points at which we should exit our trade.
+The formula for the stoploss (*SL*) at \begin{math}t=0\end{math} from when the position is entered depend on the hyperparamter *STOPLOSS* (set to 0.0025 for demonstrative purposes) and is as follows for shorting:

 \begin{center}
 \begin{equation}
-    \begin{aligned}
-    SL_0 &= PRICE_0*(1+STOPLOSS) \\
-    TP_0 &= PRICE_0*(1-2*STOPLOSS)
-    \end{aligned}
+    SL_0 = PRICE_0\times(1+STOPLOSS)
 \end{equation}
 \end{center}